Periodic symplectic and Hamiltonian diffeomorphisms on irrational ruled surfaces: Algebraic Examples

 \subsection{Exotic dihedral actions preserving a complex structure}

-From the structure of their fixed point sets and by Lemma \ref{holfix}, it follows that the homologically trivial actions of $\mathbb{Z}_2$ and $\mathbb{Z}_2 \oplus \mathbb{Z}_2$ constructed earlier in this section cannot preserve the product complex structure on $\Sigma\times S^2$.
+From the structure of their fixed point sets and by Lemma \ref{holfix}, it follows that the homologically trivial actions of $\mathbb{Z}_2$ and $\mathbb{Z}_2 \oplus \mathbb{Z}_2$ constructed in Theorem \ref{exampleir} and Theorem \ref{exoticklein} respectively cannot preserve the product complex structure on $\Sigma\times S^2$.
 Furthermore, as shown, these actions do not extend to Hamiltonian actions of $S^1$ or SO$(3)$, respectively.

 In this subsection, we observe that certain holomorphic involutions with respect to the integrable complex structures of a certain type on $\Sigma \times S^2$ can also have connected bisection fixed point sets.
-This provides an algebro-geometric model for the $\mathbb Z_2$-action discussed above.
-However, the $\mathbb{Z}_2 \oplus \mathbb{Z}_2$-action described in Theorem \ref{exoticklein} do not admit such an algebro-geometric realization.
+This provides an algebro-geometric model for the $\mathbb Z_2$-action construction in Section \ref{exoticsymplecticinv}.

-The $\mathbb Z_2$-actions correspond to a specific case in Maruyama's classification of automorphism groups of geometrically ruled surfaces \cite[Theorem 2 (4)]{Ma}.
-Namely, these are projective bundles $\mathbb{P}(E)$, where $E$ splits as a direct sum of two non-isomorphic line bundles of the same degree.

 In the following, we work over the field of complex numbers $\mathbb C$, and we adopt the notation established in Section \ref{aut} of the preliminaries.

 \begin{prop} Let $C$ be a smooth algebraic curve, and $L$ a non-trivial line bundle on $C$ with $L \otimes L \cong \mathcal{O}$.
 Define $E =\mathcal{O} \oplus L$, and let $S = \mathbb{P}(E)$ be the associated ruled surface over $C$.
 Let $s_{1},s_{2}$ be the sections corresponding to $ \mathbb{P}(\mathcal{O} \oplus 0)$, $ \mathbb{P}( 0 \oplus L)$, respectively.